 - Dealing with constant business bullshit

-- Managing liabilities and trying to not get sued
+- Managing liabilities

-Employees work output
+Understanding an employee’s work output

 Engineers filtering activities to only do productive work